Softr vs Airtable pricing: Which is the better value in 2026?

 If you're weighing Softr vs Airtable pricing, the two tools charge for completely different things.
 Airtable bills per editor seat.
 Softr bills a flat price for your workspace plus the number of people who log into the apps you build.

-While Airtable can be affordable for small teams that just need a database, Softr is cheaper the moment you add external users (clients, partners, contractors) or build apps and portals for many people.
+While Airtable can be affordable for small teams that just need a database, Softr is cheaper as soon as you add external users (clients, partners, contractors) or build apps and portals for many people.

 Softr vs Airtable pricing at a glance